Knowledgator/utca/README.md

     * otherwise, it sets the result to the default_key. (i.e., the scope where the data is placed)
 * default_key (str, optional): Denotes the default key used for results that are not of type Dict.
 If the data is not a Dict, a new default scope is created or used.
 * replace (ReplacingScope, optional): Specifies the strategy for replacing data within the executor.
 It defines how and when data should be placed in the scope.
 Refer to documentation or source code.

+# Contribution

+## Ways to contribute​
+There are many ways to contribute to LangChain.
+Here are some common ways people contribute:
+* Code: Help us write code, fix bugs, or improve our infrastructure.
+* Integrations: Help us integrate with your favorite vendors and tools.
+* Discussions: Help answer usage questions and discuss issues with users.

+## GitHub Issues​

+Our issues page is kept up to date with bugs, improvements, and feature requests.

+A taxonomy of labels exists to facilitate sorting and discovering issues of interest.
+Please utilize these labels to organize issues effectively.
+When you commence work on an issue, kindly assign it to yourself.
+When adding an issue, strive to keep it focused on a single, modular bug, improvement, or feature.
+If two issues are related or blocking, please link them rather than combining them.

+## Getting Help​

+Our goal is to have the simplest developer setup possible.
+Should you experience any difficulty getting setup, please contact us!

+We enforce specific formatting and documentation standards throughout the codebase.
+If you're finding these guidelines challenging or even just annoying to work with, don't hesitate to reach out to a us.
+Our goal is to ensure that these standards don't hinder the process of integrating high-quality code into the codebase.

+## Code

+To contribute to this project, please follow the "fork and pull request" workflow.
+Please do not try to push directly to this repo unless you are a maintainer.

+Please follow the checked-in pull request template when opening pull requests.
+Note related issues and tag relevant maintainers.

+It's essential that we maintain great documentation and testing.
+If you:
+* Fix a bug
+    * Add a relevant unit or integration test when possible.
+These live in coressponding __\_\_test\_\___ directory of module where bug occure.
+* Make an improvement
+    * Update docstrings and if necessary add/update README file in module(s) where improvement was made
+    * Update tests when relevant.
+* Add a feature
+    * Add a demo notebook in programs module.
+    * Add tests.

+## Extra tips:
+* Try to maintain consistent structure of modules, and code;
+* Use docstrings to describe functions and objects that you add;
+* Use comments to describe fixed issues or complicated parts of code.
+* In future releases, additional tools for formatting, linting, and development needs will be incorporated to simplify contribution flow.